taih304/Linux-Shell/Platforms interaction/AWS/README.md

 The next step is to create an IAM user by root account.
 Still inside the IAM page, in IAM resources, click on the numbers display below **Users**.
 For the 1st time use root account, there is 0 IAM user.

 Reference to video [Create AWS IAM account]() for full implementations.
+# AWS services
+The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
+With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

+Install awscli: ``sudo apt install awscli``
 # Create an AWS EC2 instance

 Afet logging as a root user, head to **Build a solution** then choose **Launch a virtual machine** (with EC2).
 In order to use Ubuntu package like **apt-get**, choose **Ubuntu** as **Application and OS Images**.
 If choosing **AWS Linux**, **apt-get** won't be available but just only **yum** instead.
 Then follow all steps in the tutorial.
 For large application like ThingsBoard, choose **m3 medium**